 That means you have multiple objectives.
 So, when you make a decision tree and set a payoff to a node, you need to express the payoff in terms of objectives.
-Most of the quick decisions are usually involve just one objective "Maximize profit" or "Minimize Cost."
+Most quick decisions usually involve just one objective "Maximize profit" or "Minimize Cost."
 Therefore, the decisions are based on one single criterion "monetary gain".
 But for a quality decision, you need to define multiple objectives and set the payoff in terms of the criterion found from these objectives.
-The Decision Tree Software is a modern featured software that allows you to model multiple objectives and let you express payoff in terms of multiple objectives as shown below.
+The Decision Tree Software is modern featured software that allows you to model multiple objectives and let you express payoff in terms of multiple objectives as shown below.

 Criteria vs. Objectives

-So what is Criterion, and what is the objective?
+So what is the Criterion, and what is the objective?
 The criterion is kind of a scale where you can express your payoff in terms of that scale.
 For example, if you have an objective "Maximize Profit".
 Then your criterion is "Profit".
 When you set the payoff to a node, you will set how much profit you expect from an outcome in terms of dollars or other currency.

-Decision Tree Software will let you define your objective easily using its intuitive user experience, and then it will extract the criterion from your objective and ask you to set payoff for that criterion.
+Decision Tree Software will let you define your objective easily using its intuitive user experience, and then it will extract the criterion from your objective and ask you to set a payoff for that criterion.

 When you start the Decision Tree Software, you are presented with the following screen.

 There are two ways to proceed from this start screen.
 You can start creating the decision tree immediately by clicking one of the buttons from the right side (i.e. Clicking the button "A decision node").
 Or you can click the button "Set up Criteria" to set up the criteria first.
 If you create the decision tree first, then you can set up the criteria anytime by clicking the payoff button from the node.